 That’s why I wrote this article.
 Because I want to help, you navigate coffee shops menus at home and abroad.
-After reading this blog post, it won’t be that puzzling next time you visit a fancy coffee shop.
+After reading this blog post, you’ll feel more confident when you visit a fancy coffee shop.
 Even now, espresso bars can get crowded, and it’s annoying not knowing what to order in advance.

 I will do my best to explain appropriately and accurately the difference between these popular coffee drinks.

 So, without further ado, let’s get to it!